7 Best Tours in Cadiz

 On these trips you will also be able to contemplate a different profile of the old part of the city, which is the same as the one seen by the conquistadors and expeditionaries who set off from the ports of Cádiz and returned years later.
 Moreover, if you plan to visit Cádiz in summer, you will also have time to take a swim during the stops and to practice water sports such as paddle surfing and snorkelling.

-A boat trip around the bay is also an ideal alternative if you plan to visit Cádiz with children, because the boats usually include inflatable games and other children's activities so that the kids can enjoy the experience.
+A boat trip in the bay is also an ideal alternative if you plan to visit Cádiz with children, because the boats usually include inflatable games and other children's activities so that the kids can enjoy the experience.

 Interesting details